bow down- martagon.jpg

 not a performance

-not a performance brought together improvised movement with self-recorded audio and some objects I made in the studio, to challenge our collective responses to the current political repression.
-The recorded audio was my own words; and I urged the audience to move with me, finding their movements, rather than remain passive spectators.
+not a performance brought together improvised movement with self-recorded audio and objects I made, to challenge our collective responses to current political repression.
+The audio was recorded from my original writings; and I urged the audience to move with me, finding their movements, rather than remain passive spectators.

 Your Grief Is Welcome Here

-Your Grief Is Welcome Here is an installation and participatory performance ritual that invites the audience to reflect on the ongoing losses of the past two years, 2023-2025.
+Your Grief Is Welcome Here was a performance installation and ritual about mourning the immense human losses between 2023-2025, due to U.S. foreign policy.
 The swarm of red star bodies painted on canvas were inspired by ancient Egyptians’ depictions of stars on tomb ceilings which represented the deceased rising to heaven and the five outstretched points of the body- head, 2 arms, 2 legs.
-Some of the star bodies in the painting are missing limbs and distorted in different ways; and the drawing below them was made by embodying the movement of an upward explosion or blooming, with my arms.
+Some of the star bodies are missing limbs.

 Ecologías Solidarias